vivekshotti/EVotingDApp/README.md

-# EVotingDApp
+# E Voting Decentralized App
-A Web3 E Voting Decentralized app built using Truffle, dotenv, Node and to be deployed on Avalanche Blockchain Network.
+A Web3 E Voting Decentralized app built using Truffle, Solidity, Dotenv, Node and to be deployed on Avalanche Blockchain Network.